 Upcoming projects include a commissioned chamber opera of Maupassant’s The Necklace with director Mo Zhou and librettist/playwright Danny Rocco, a published collection of art songs edited by Dr. Sabrina Laney Warren, as well as co-writing the music for a new musical, Unbelievable, with director Sam Scalamoni (book by John DeVore, lyrics/music by Kevin Fogarty).
 She lives in Long Island City, NY, with her husband, musical theatre composer Kevin Fogarty.

-William Anderson has just finished his BA in Music at Christ Church, Oxford, and will be continuing studying there for a Masters in Musicology from September 2016, focusing on the sociology of choral performance.
+William Anderson is an Oxford-based musician and composer who has sung with the choir of Christ Church Cathedral for several years.
 Raised in an overly-musical household in Surrey, he learned singing, viola, and piano from an early age and is never to be found too far from any one of them.
 Several of his choral works have been performed at services in Christ Church Cathedral.
 He studies singing with Giles Underwood, and is a member of the acclaimed Christ Church Cathedral Choir, Schola Cantorum of Oxford, the Oxford Bach Soloists, and Sansara, as well as organising performances of bawdy Purcell drinking songs in bars with his own ensemble from time to time.

 Described as “bright with energy and lilting lyricism” (New York Classical Review), “dramatic, highly strung” (Fanfare), and “utterly rich with purpose and heart” (Huffington Post), Dorothy Hindman’s compositions have been performed at Carnegie Hall, the United Nations, the American Academy in Rome, Amsterdam’s Muziekgebouw, Havana Contemporary Music Festival, Australian Flute Festival, and Nuovi Spazi Musicali Festival.
 She has received commissions from Bent Frequency, Empire City Men’s Chorus, the Goliard Ensemble, the Caravel String Quartet, Corona Guitar Kvartet, and more.
 Awards and recognition include a 2017 Seaside Escape2Create Fellowship, Iron Composer 2015, a 2015 Artist Access Grant from the Miami-Dade County Department of Cultural Affairs, the Nancy Van de Vate International Composition Prize for Opera, International Society of Bassists Composition Competition, NACUSA, and more.
 Hindman’s CDs include innova’s Tapping the Furnace and Tightly Wound.
 Publishers include Subito, NoteNova, and dorn/Needham.
 She is Associate Professor of Composition at the Frost School of Music.